-- Students requiring special accommodations of any kind must register with AS who will assign the student a Counselor, and will provide an assessment to identify the needs and accommodations required for the student.
-AS staff will not disclose the student's disability to anyone outside of the Service without his/her permission. - Any student wishing to implement accommodations must provide documentation from AS to the SLO specifying the accommodations to ensure that there is correct and up-to-date information on file.
-(Note: All accommodations are subject to annual renewal.
+- Students requiring special accommodations of any kind must register with AS who will assign the student an Accessibility Advisor, and will provide an assessment to identify the needs and accommodations required for the student.
+AS staff will not disclose the student's disability to anyone outside of the Service without his/her permission. - Any student wishing to implement accommodations must provide documentation from AS to the SLO specifying the accommodations to ensure that there is correct and up-to-date information on file. - All accommodations are subject to annual renewal.
 Fall Session accommodation, including Test/Exam & Notes, for returning students will not be put in place until the Annual Renewal has been completed.
-Students must book an appointment between May and September to meet with their AS advisor to ensure that his/ her accommodations are renewed for the upcoming academic year.) - Students must speak with each of his/ her Unit instructors at the beginning of each term, and discuss any specific requirements that may be needed courses.
-Exam and assignment schedules should be reviewed in case modifications will be necessary (e.g., moving the date of an exam or assignment, writing the exam in a different location). - Students will review their specific needs with their Counselor at AS and make arrangements with their Counselor for any necessary accommodations (e.g., writing exams separately).
-Students should note that AS has deadlines for the registration of these arrangements. - Students will notify each course instructor of any accommodations relevant to each course. - Students registered to take tests at the Test Centre are requested to inform Academic Leads of their arrangements. - Students should also refer to the Financial Assistance for Students with Disabilities section for more information on funding. - Students sustaining a concussion are requested to discuss their situation with their Unit instructor.
+Students must book an appointment between May and September to meet with their AS advisor to ensure that his/ her accommodations are renewed for the upcoming academic year. - Students must speak with each of his/ her Academic Leads at the beginning of each term, and discuss any specific requirements that may be needed courses.
+Exam and assignment schedules should be reviewed in case modifications will be necessary (e.g., moving the date of an exam or assignment, writing the exam in a different location). - Students will review their specific needs with their Advisor at AS and make arrangements with their Advisor for any necessary accommodations (e.g., writing exams separately).
+Students should note that AS has deadlines for the registration of these arrangements.
+Registration at the Exam Centre is also required to receive accommodations on virtual examinations. - Students will notify the Graduate Coordinator of any accommodations relevant to each course.
+The Graduate Coordinator will communicate accommodations to Academic Leads and Instructors as required. - Students registered to take tests at the Exam Centre are requested to inform Academic Leads of their arrangements. - Students should also refer to the Financial Assistance for Students with Disabilities section for more information on funding. - Students sustaining a concussion are requested to discuss their situation with their Unit instructor.
 Students are encouraged to access the David L. MacIntosh Sport Medicine Clinic, which provides access and care from the leaders in sport medicine with specific expertise of concussion.
 Students are required to provide documentation for accommodations and for return to class and/or internship.